kkrt-labs/keth/README.md

 Requirements:

-- Block must be post-Cancun fork (block number ≥ 19426587)
+- Block must be post-prague fork (block number ≥ 19426587)
 - ZKPI data must be available as a JSON file
 - Compiled Cairo program must exist at the specified path (you can run `uv run compile_keth`)